jdleesmiller/jdleesmiller.github.io/_drafts/lessons-from-building-node-apps-docker.markdown

 # Footnotes

+[^srv]: Fundamentally, it doesn't matter where the files go in the container. `/opt` would also be a very reasonable choice.
+Another option would be to keep them under `/home/node`, which simplifies some file permissions management in development but requires more typing and makes less sense in production, where I'll advocate for letting root own the application files as a way of keeping them read only.
+In any case, `/srv` will do.

 [^compose-file-v2]: Both the 2.x and 3.x versions of the Docker Compose file format are still being actively developed.
 The main benefit of the 3.x series is that it is cross-compatible between single-node applications running on Docker Compose and multi-node applications running on Docker Swarm.
 In order to be compatible, version 3 drops some useful features from version 2.
 If you are only interested in Docker Compose, you might prefer to stick with the [latest 2.x format](https://docs.docker.com/compose/compose-file/compose-file-v2/).

 [^named-volume]: We could instead use an *anonymous volume* to contain the modules, just by omitting the name:
     ```diff
     diff --git a/docker-compose.yml b/docker-compose.yml
-    index f3cd1c4..298db26 100644
+    index c9a2543..5a56364 100644
     --- a/docker-compose.yml
     +++ b/docker-compose.yml
     @@ -6,3 +6,4 @@ services:
          command: echo 'ready'
          volumes:
-           - .:/home/node/chat
+           - .:/srv/chat
-    +      - /home/node/chat/node_modules
+    +      - /srv/chat/node_modules
     ```
     That would be shorter, but it is very easy to forget to clean up anonymous volumes, which leads to a profusion of anonymous modules with no indication which container they came from.
 You can still clean them up with `docker system prune`, but that is a bit of 'sledge hammer to crack a nut'.
 The named volumes approach is a bit more verbose but also more transparent.

+    (Extra credit: you might wonder where those dependency files in the volume actually get stored.
+In short, whether using named or anonymous volumes, they live in a separate directory managed by docker on the host; see the [docker docs about volumes](https://docs.docker.com/storage/volumes/) for more info.)

 [^no-build]: The eagle eyed reader may have noticed that we don't have to `docker-compose build` to get the dependencies installed before `docker-compose up`.
 This is because it is running with the node modules in the `chat_node_modules` named volume.
-The next time we do a build, npm will install the dependencies from scratch into the image.
-If you ever find yourself in a situation where you want to get rid of the named volume and start from scratch, you can run `docker volume list` to get a list.
-The name of the volume will depend on your docker compose project.
-In my case, the volume of interest is `docker-chat-demo_chat_node_modules` so we can remove it with `docker-compose rm -v chat` then `docker volume rm docker-chat-demo_chat_node_modules`.
+The next time we do a build, npm will install the dependencies from scratch into the image, but for installing packages day-to-day, we can run `npm install` in the container just like normal.

+    If you ever find yourself in a situation where you want to get rid of the named volume and start from scratch, you can run `docker volume list` to get a list of all volumes.
+The name of your node modules volume will depend on your docker compose project.
+In my case, the volume of interest is `docker-chat-demo_chat_node_modules`, which can be removed if we first remove the container with `docker-compose rm -v chat` and then the volume itself with `docker volume rm docker-chat-demo_chat_node_modules`.

 [^alpine]: Docker also provides an official `alpine` image variant that is even smaller.
 However, these size savings come in part from using a completely different [`libc`](https://en.wikipedia.org/wiki/C_standard_library) and package manager than the Debian-based images.
 Unless you are deploying to embedded systems where space is at a premium, the complexities that may arise due to these differences may not be worth it, especially when the Debian-based slim images already offer substantial savings.

-[^srv]: Fundamentally, it doesn't matter where the files go in the container. `/opt` would be another very reasonable choice.
-Or we could just keep them under `/home/node/chat`, but then it would be a bit odd in production to have that folder owned by root.

 [^signals]: You might notice that it takes about 10s to stop.
 This is because the socket.io chat example does not correctly handle the `SIGTERM` signal, which Docker sends it when it's time to stop, to perform a graceful shutdown.
 Extra credit: add this code to the end of `index.js`:
     ```js